Homemade Anchovy Powder

 Where can I buy dried anchovies?

 Since dried anchovies are one of the most essential ingredients for a Korean household, you can find them in any Asian or Korean market.
 But if that’s not accessible to you, you can also look for reputable sellers online.
-Just make sure to check their reviews so you’d see whether the dried anchovies you’re getting are good quality.
-Once you have your dried anchovies, make sure to keep them in an airtight container in the fridge or freezer to keep them fresh for longer.
+Just make sure to check their reviews so you can see whether the dried anchovies you’re getting are good quality.
+Once you have your dried anchovies, make sure to keep them in an airtight container in the freezer to keep them fresh for longer.

 Do you need to clean dried anchovies?